elroyhaw/IvleDownloader/README.md

 ```
 python setup.py -e {the path from earlier} -r {the path to your root folder} -u {username} -p {password}
 ```
+Path to root folder should look something like: `C:/Users/User/Desktop/Year_1_Semester_1`.

 This will create a `config.ini` file in the project folder.